Turning a blind eye to unpaid overtime can be a very costly HR strategy. It’s a classic case of short-term gain, long-term pain.

-In a statement released last month, Scotiabank said it was pleased with the settlement.
+In a statement, Scotiabank said it was pleased with the settlement:

 The settlement covers unpaid overtime worked between Jan.
 1, 2000, to Dec.
 1, 2013 — though the limitation periods in some provinces may limit how much back pay can be recovered.
-It covers numerous job titles, including personal banking officers, senior personal banking officers, financial advisors and account manager small business (including the predecessor positions of account managers and account officers.)
+It covers numerous job titles, including personal banking officers, senior personal banking officers, financial advisors and account manager, small business.

-The agreement is also careful to spell out that employees who worked overtime and were not paid for it, regardless of whether it was approved by a supervisor or not, are eligible to file a claim.
-It also addresses the dicey situation of documentation to support such claims.
+The agreement is also careful to spell out that employees who worked overtime and were not paid for it are eligible to file a claim regardless of whether overtime was approved by a supervisor or not.
+It also addresses the dicey situation of documentation.

 "(Scotiabank) acknowledges that many class members will not have documentation to support their claim," the agreement reads, as posted on Roy O’Connor’s website.
 "The absence of documentation does not prevent you from making a claim or preclude you from being paid for your overtime work."

 The settlement also makes it clear that employees who pursue claims will not be subject to any reprisals.
 The deadline for filing a claim is Oct.
 15, 2014.